Developer Documentation

 GitHub

 GitHub is an online platform for hosting code, reporting issues, tracking milestones, making releases, and more.
 If you're planning to publish your app through AppCenter, you'll need a GitHub account.
 If you already have an account, feel free to move on to the next section.
-Otherwise, sign up for a GitHub account and return when you're finished.
+Otherwise, and return when you're finished.

 Git

 To download and upload to GitHub, you'll need the Terminal program git.
-Git is a type of version control system that allows multiple developers to collaboratively develop and maintain code while keeping track of each version along the way.
+Git is a type of that allows multiple developers to collaboratively develop and maintain code while keeping track of each version along the way.

 If you're ready, let's get you set up to use Git: